 User fees and charges are not static.
-Councils regularly review and adjust these fees, usually in coordination with setting a long term plan or annual plan, to ensure they remain fair, transparent and aligned with the costs of providing activities.
+Councils regularly review and adjust these fees, usually in coordination with setting the Long Term Plan or the Annual Plan, to ensure they remain fair, transparent, and aligned with the costs of providing activities.
 Adjustments may be made in response to changes in costs, inflation, or shifts in community needs.